Social Psychology Network

 • SPN Mentor

-I am a Professor of Psychology in the School of Mind, Brain and Behavior and a Professor of Psychiatry in the College of Medicine.
-I am also appointed faculty in the Marketing Department of the Eller College of Management, and a research associate in the Arizona Cancer Center, all at the University of Arizona.
+From 1997-2024, I was a Professor of Psychology in the School of Mind, Brain and Behavior and a Professor of Psychiatry in the College of Medicine at the University of Arizona.

 I received my B.A. with honors in Psychology from San Jose State University in 1988, my Ph.D. in Social Psychology from the University of California at Santa Cruz in 1993, and I completed post-doctoral training at Princeton University before joining the Arizona faculty in 1997.

-Our research in the Self and Attitudes lab develops new influence strategies to promote healthy behavior and the reduction of prejudice.
+Our research develops new influence strategies to promote healthy behavior and the reduction of prejudice.
 For example, we investigate the attitude and behavior change that follows from an act of “hypocrisy” (Stone, 2011).
 My students and I find that when people advocate a behavior that they personally do not perform, they are motivated by cognitive dissonance to adopt more positive attitudes and behaviors toward the issue.
-An interesting article about the psychology of hypocrisy can be found here

 Primary Interests: